National Guard checks homes in Buffalo for blizzard victims

 Gov. Kathy Hochul said Wednesday that the state is ready to deploy nearly 800,000 sandbags and more than 300 pumps and generators for flooding response efforts if needed.

-Buffalo Niagara International Airport reopened after a five-day closure, though many flights were canceled.
+Buffalo Niagara International Airport reopened after a five-day closure, although many flights were canceled.

-With temperatures expected to rise into the mid-40s (around 7 degrees Celsius) on Wednesday and the low 50s (around 10 Celsius) by Friday, local officials worked to clear storm drains and watched a forecast that calls for some rain later in the week.
-Erie County officials said they were preparing for the possibility of some flooding and of ice jams in local creeks.
+Temperatures rose above 40 degrees (about 4 degrees Celsius) in Buffalo on Wednesday and are expected to top 50 degrees (10 degrees Celsius) on Friday with a chance for showers, according to the National Weather Service.

 While suburban roads and most major highways in the area reopened Tuesday, state and military police were assigned to enforce Buffalo’s driving ban.
 Poloncarz said the goal was to have at least one lane on every street open by Wednesday evening.

-It is tough going.
-Even on some of the city’s main streets, there were still cars buried in snow that were being towed Wednesday to make way for snowplows.
+It was tough going.
+Even on some of the city’s main streets, there were still cars buried in snow being towed to make way for snowplows.

-Erie County Undersheriff William Cooley said deputies were helping people get to crucial medical appointments, such as dialysis.
+Erie County Undersheriff William Cooley said deputies helped people get to crucial medical appointments, such as dialysis.

-Peltz reported from New York.
-Associated Press journalists Jeffrey T. Barnes in Buffalo, Rebecca Santana in Washington and Julie Walker in New York contributed to this report.
+Police also reported looting at some stores during the storm.
+Several people were arrested.